-This is an easy way to set measurable goals and work towards your own success.
+This allows you to set measurable goals and work towards your own success.

 Also try to learn at different levels.
-How do your other colleagues deal with a certain type of mail?
-What are their do's and don'ts when they give presentations?
+How do your other colleagues approach a certain type of message?
+What do they do and what do they not do when they make presentations?
 What questions do they ask?
-What is their follow-up advice?
+What are their follow-up tips? etc.

 4. Grown an elephant skin?

 Personally, I don't know many salespeople who have a rate of completed sales above 30 or 40%.
 I think the secret lies rather in the way the best salespeople deal with rejections.
 For us, rejection is "part of the game", but those who sell well listen well.